netdata/netdata/health/notifications/messagebird/README.md

 1. Set `SEND_MESSAGEBIRD` to `YES`.
 2. Set `MESSAGEBIRD_ACCESS_KEY` to your API access key.
 3. Set `MESSAGEBIRD_NUMBER` to the MessageBird number you want to use for the alert.
-4. Set `DEFAULT_RECIPIENT_MESSAGEBIRD` to the number you want the alert to be sent as an SMS.
+4. Set `DEFAULT_RECIPIENT_MESSAGEBIRD` to the number you want the alert notification to be sent as an SMS.
   You can define multiple recipients like this: `+15555555555 +17777777777`.
   All roles will default to this variable if left unconfigured.